Mint from a Drop Programmatically

 });

-console.log("Transaction hash:", transaction.hash);
+console.log("Transaction hash:", hash);

-const receipt = await transaction.wait();
+const receipt = await publicClient.waitForTransactionReceipt({ hash });

 console.log("Minted!
-Block:", receipt.blockNumber);Full Example
+Block:", receipt.blockNumber);Full example

-Putting it all together — discover a drop, check supply, and mint:
+Putting it all together: discover a drop, check supply, and mint.

-import { ethers } from "ethers";
+import { base } from "viem/chains";

-import { OpenSeaSDK, Chain } from "@opensea/sdk";
+import { OpenSeaSDK, Chain } from "@opensea/sdk/viem";

-const sdk = new OpenSeaSDK(provider, {
+const sdk = new OpenSeaSDK(

-chain: Chain.Base,
+{ chain: Chain.Base, apiKey: "YOUR_API_KEY" },

 const COLLECTION_SLUG = "my-collection-slug";